DhavalKapil/dhavalkapil.github.io/_posts/2016-08-16-Elasticsearch-Lua-GSOC-2016.md

 > ### Stress Tests

-Stress tests involve rigorous testing of elasticsearch-lua.
+Stress tests involve testing elasticsearch-lua limits.
 By having these tests, the client will be able to prove its stability in an effective manner.

 * A separate framework for stress testing was designed, considering that it might take a few hours to finish.
 In short, every successful (unit + integration tests) build triggers a new build, which runs the stress tests, provided that no such build is already running.